 If a pharmacist is practising in any of the services described in the scope they must have an Annual Practising Certificate (APC), and will be required to demonstrate they are maintaining competence in their areas of individual practice.
-The pharmacist will be able to demonstrate that they are maintaining their competence by participation in a continuing professional development (CPD) based recertification programme.
+Pharmacists demonstrate they are maintaining their competence through meeting Council’s recertification requirements.

 Pharmacists who are not practising or providing services described in the scope may remain registered on the non-practising register, but unless they have an APC they must agree not to practise.

 To register in the Pharmacist Scope of Practice, an applicant must have the prerequisite qualifications in pharmacy, meet the Competence Standards for the Pharmacy Profession and the fitness to register requirements under the HPCA Act 2003.